Major in discovery

 Science at Western is a journey of discovery.
 Of learning about the world around us, questioning everything and investigating problems.
 Whether you want to improve health and medical treatments, create a more sustainable future or teach the next generation, your journey starts here.

-With seven science disciplines to choose from, you can explore your passion and major in an area relevant to your career goals.
+With a range of science disciplines to choose from, you can explore your passion and major in an area relevant to your career goals.
 Interested in the medical field?
-Biomedical Science, Medicinal Chemistry, or Anatomy and Physiology are units you might enjoy.
-Or perhaps you’d like to get into the emerging ‘green collar’ industry – you might consider a degree in Natural or Environmental Science, Agriculture, Animal Science or Food Science.
+Biomedical Science or Anatomy and Physiology are units you might enjoy.
+Or perhaps you’d like to get into the emerging ‘green collar’ industry – you might consider a degree in Environmental Health, Agriculture, Animal Science or Food Science.

 With world-class teachers, equipment and facilities, our students have everything they need to become world-class Scientists.

 Looking to upskill, pursue a new career or challenge yourself by learning something new?
 Our online short courses will give you the skills and knowledge to take the next step in your career – or give you the academic credit to pursure futher study in a relevant area.

 To find out more about Online Short Courses offered at Western, please attend our Online Short Courses Information Session on Wednesday 2 June at 5pm.

 As well as learning from experts in the field, you’ll have access to our $30-million state-of-the-art facilities.
 From Anatomy to Zoology, we’ve got specialised labs and equipment for all of our scientific disciplines.

 Collect evidence and investigate realistic crime scenes in our world-class research and training facility.
 Students have access to an imaging lab, glass analysis system, polarisation microscopy systems to examine hair and fibres, fingerprint detection systems, specialised forensic light sources, and cutting-edge forensic photography technologies.